jamesplease/react-request/README.md

 ### Motivation

-React Apollo exposes a higher-order component for Apollo.
-It is responsible for making network requests for you.
-Although Apollo is built specifically for GraphQL, many of the features of React Apollo are not unique to GraphQL.
+React Apollo exports a higher-order component that makes network requests for you.
+Although Apollo is designed to work specifically with GraphQL, many of the features of React Apollo make sense for generic HTTP requests.

 This component abstracts those features into a generic HTTP component.